FAMILY-sponsored categories (potential monthly movement):

 - Philippines: Will remain at the worldwide date.
 Increased demand may require "corrective" action at some point later in the fiscal year.

-The above projections for the Family and Employment categories indicate what is likely to happen during each of the next three months based on current applicant demand patterns.
+The above projections for the Family and Employment categories indicate what is likely to happen on a monthly basis through May based on current applicant demand patterns.

 Readers should never assume that recent trends in cut-off date movements are guaranteed for the future, or that "corrective" action will not be required at some point in an effort to maintain number use within the applicable annual limits.